oodles-noodles/ghas-issue-ops/README.md

 3. The workflow automatically:
    - Parses the issue form data
    - Checks GHAS license availability (ensures at least 100 licenses remain available)
-   - For each repository:
-     - Identifies committers from the past 90 days on the default branch
-     - Compares with existing GHAS committers
+   - Analyzes all repositories collectively to determine total unique new committers
-     - Enables Secret Scanning if new committers are found and license availability permits
+   - Enables Secret Scanning on ALL specified repositories if:
+     - The total number of new unique committers would still leave at least 100 licenses available
+     - Secret Scanning was selected as a feature in the request form
+   - Secret Scanning is enabled on all repositories, even those without recent committers, to scan historical commits
-   - Updates the issue with results
+   - Updates the issue with detailed results including license availability before and after enablement

 ## Prerequisites